 - Soak the almonds overnight for up to two days.
 They will become plump as they absorb water.
 When soaking, you can cover the container with a cloth or place it in the refrigerator.
 Rule of thumb: longer soaking time creates creamier milk.

 - Drain the water from the bowl and then rinse the almonds thoroughly under cool running water.
 You'll know they're soaked correctly when they feel squishy when pinched.

-- Place the almonds in a blender and pour 2 cups of water.
+- Place the almonds in a blender and pour in two cups of water.

 - Begin grinding the almonds by pulsing the blender.
 Afterward, blend continuously until the water becomes opaque and the almonds have the same consistency as a fine meal.

 - Using a cheesecloth, strain the almond meal and extract the liquid.
 To do this correctly, squeeze the cheesecloth.

 - Add organic honey to taste, if desired.

 Note: Homemade almond milk lasts up to two days.

 (Recipe adapted from The Kitchn21)

 Coconut Milk: A Healthier Substitute for Soy Milk

 When it comes to milk alternatives, coconut milk should be at the top of your list.
 Made from the expressed juice of grated coconut meat and water, the main benefit of drinking this beverage is its healthy fat content.